jmaassen/EYRg-wiki/howtos/CESM_eSalsaMPI_configs.md

 in this case).
 The server prints some logging information whenever the application creates a new communicator.

-Note that the server is only used by the gateway processes of the jobs to exchange contact information, and by the application processes when communicators created.
+Note that the server is only used by the gateway processes of the jobs to exchange contact information, and by the application processes when new communicators are created.
 Otherwise the server remains idle and should not consume any CPU time.